newtfire/textAnalysis-Hub/Installations/ixml-xproc-InstallNotes-Win.md

 1. Visit the NineML releases page:
 	<https://codeberg.org/NineML/nineml/releases>
 1. Download the CoffeePot ZIP file from the latest release.
 1. Unzip it into your GitHub directory.
+About this:
+    * **Be patient** if you're on campus wifi: it might take a minute to fully download.
+    * When you unzip / "extract to" a directory, modify it to just go into GitHub.
+     (Don't unpack it into a "coffeepot" folder or you'll have a coffeepot inside a coffeepot and the next instructions will be confusing.)

 ### Creating an Alias for CoffeePot